castle-engine/castle-engine/README.md

 - The "Getting Started" page on https://castle-engine.io/documentation.php describes what to install and how to compile.
-See also the section below.
+  See also the "Compiling" section below for a short version.

 - Manual: See https://castle-engine.io/manual_intro.php .